aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 Iteration 1: setup
 ------------------
 In this iteration I will talk about setting up our development environment.
-We will built a very simple statechart example and confirm that it is working.
+We will build a very simple statechart and confirm that it is working.

 .. _iter1_spec:

 Iteration 1 specification
 """""""""""""""""""""""""

-* Ensure our Python version is 3.5 or greater (miros needs this to work)
+* Ensure our Python version is 3.5 or greater
-* Install miros
+* :ref:`Install miros <installation>`
 * Import the required statechart components
 * Build a ToasterOven class which inherits from an ActiveObject
 * Make a single state, and start the statechart in that state